2nd Space Warning Squadron

 The 2nd Space Warning Squadron is part of the Space Delta 4 at Buckley Space Force Base, Colorado.
 It operates the Space-Based Infrared System satellites conducting global monitoring for significant infrared events.

 The squadron's mission is to operate and maintain the Space-Based Infrared System.
 Additionally, it reports ballistic missile and space launches, nuclear detonations, and infrared data of operational value to the President of the United States, Secretary of Defense, combatant commanders, intelligence agencies, and global warfighters.

 Operations

-On 7 January 2020 2nd Space Warning Squadron detected the launches of more than a dozen missiles against US and coalition partners.
-This provided crucial warning to the warfighters, which helped them to take cover.
+On 7 January 2020, 2nd Space Warning Squadron detected the launches of more than a dozen missiles against US operatives and coalition partners in and around Iran.
+This provided crucial warning to the troops, which helped them to take cover.

 History

 The squadron has operated ground stations set up to control the Defense Support Program (DSP) and Space-Based Infrared System, space-based surveillance systems configured to detect and report ballistic missile launches, space launches, and nuclear detonations since 1992.